ARM-software/astc-encoder/README.md

 It is worth noting that the three binaries do not produce identical output images; there are minor output differences caused by variations in floating-point rounding.

+## Repository branches

+The `master` branch is an active development branch for the compressor.
+It aims to be a stable branch, but as it is used for development expect it to change.

+The `1.x` branch is a maintenance branch for the 1.x release series.
+It is no longer under active development.

 # Getting started